minghao51/MingBlog/content/_index.md

 ---
-title: "It depends: bias and prespective"
+title: "It depends: bias and perspective"
 featured_image: '/images/gohugo-default-sample-hero-image.jpg'
 description: "To highlight the paradox and bias of data"
 ---